What are the dates? How much does it cost? How do I register

 Here are a few quotes from the many positive notes we get every year, on our Testimonial Page.

 When is the right age to send my child to camp?
 What is the age cut off, what about summer birthdays etc?

 The right age is when both parents and children feel ready.
 Many children are ready for overnight camp at 9 or 10, and some might need another year or two.
 Here’s our quiz to help determine if your child is ready.
 It’s normal for children to need some encouragement to take the big step of going to camp, and we’re here for you and your camper!
-Campers should be entering 5-10th grade in the fall, and 10-15 years old.
-If your child will be 9 or 16 and you’d like them to be a camper, contact the director to discuss an exception.
+Campers should generally be entering 5-10th grade in the fall, and 10-15 years old.
+If your child will be 9 or 16 and you’d like them to be a camper, please contact the director to discuss an exception.

 What programs and activities do you have?
 What makes Mountain Friends Camp special?

 Our “typical” activities depend upon the interests and creativity of our campers and counselors so change from week-to-week, but we always encourage fun, enthusiasm, friendship and respect.
-Campers have more responsibility and choice then at many camps, and staff always support them in making great friends and developing creativity and leadership.
+Campers have more responsibility and choice then at many camps, and staff always support them in making friends and developing creativity and leadership.
 See programs and activities for more

 What does it mean to be a Quaker summer camp?